-- A. To receive payments of grant funds, Grantee must submit an invoice. - B. Advance payments are not permitted under this Grant Agreement, except for projects that serve a disadvantaged community or severely disadvantaged community.
+- A. To receive payments of grant funds, Grantee must submit an invoice.
+Upon receipt and approval of an itemized invoice and required supporting documentation, the Department agrees to reimburse Grantee for actual costs incurred for work performed, in accordance with the rates specified in the Budget Detail Worksheet (Attachment 5). - B. Advance payments are not permitted under this Grant Agreement, except for projects that serve a disadvantaged community or severely disadvantaged community.
 Pursuant to Public Resources Code section 80030. - i.
 Advance payments must be kept in a separate, interest bearing account.
 Interest earned will offset the amount of funding provided through this grant. - ii.
 Grantee must submit monthly invoices documenting amount drawn from the advance payment, interest earned, and tracking match expended must be submitted. - iii.
-The failure to (1) maintain the advance payment in a separate interestbearing account, (2) use the advance payment for only capital expenditures, or (3) not return any unspent advance payment after six months, will result in the Department not processing any further invoices until the failure has been corrected. - C. Upon receipt and approval of an itemized invoice and required supporting documentation, the Department agrees to reimburse Grantee for actual expenditures for work performed, in accordance with the rates specified in the Budget Detail Worksheet (Attachment 5). - D. Payments are made only for completed tasks or subtasks.
-Payments are not made for partially completed tasks or subtasks. - E. The Department may withhold 10% from the final payment until all terms of the Grant Agreement have been satisfied. - F. Payment shall be made within forty-five (45) days upon receipt and approval of an invoice.
-Failure to comply with requirements may result in non-payment or delayed payment. - G. For cost principles, see Exhibit B, Section 5.
+The failure to (1) maintain the advance payment in a separate interestbearing account, (2) use the advance payment for only capital expenditures, or (3) not return any unspent advance payment after six months, will result in the Department not processing any further invoices until the failure has been corrected. - C. The Department will withhold 10% from each payment until all terms of the Grant Agreement have been satisfied. - D. For cost principles, see Exhibit B, Section 5.